 The National Children’s Commissioner received submissions about young parents and their children.

-This year my major project has focused on the rights and needs of young parents and their children.
+This is the fifth Children’s Rights Report, which focuses on the rights and needs of young parents and their children.
 Recent modelling has shown that life outcomes are particularly poor for this small but highly vulnerable group.
 They may struggle to complete their education, find stable housing, or get a job.
 Without access to adequate health services, the wellbeing of these families may be compromised.
 Young parents may need help to learn about parenting and may be unable to afford or access early childhood services.
 Some are at risk of having their children removed and taken into care.

-In doing this work we have spoken with many young people who told us about the struggles, stigma and barriers they face.
-Despite this, overwhelmingly they are motivated to be great parents, to provide the best care for their children, to get an education and to do well in life.
-I hope that the findings of this investigation will help to identify the supports these young families need at different points in time.
+For the purpose of this report, many young people shared the struggles, stigma and barriers they faced.
+Despite this, overwhelmingly they were motivated to be great parents, to provide the best care for their children, to get an education and to do well in life.
+Hopefully, the findings of this report will help to identify the support services these young families need at different points in time.

 Whether you are younger or older, if you are feeling distressed, are worried about someone, or would like someone to talk to, please contact: